KHembrick/The_Final_Project/README.md

 + Overall there are 16.1% of customers who have churned with 83.9% of Existing customers who have not.
 Please view the Graphs below.
 ![graph](https://user-images.githubusercontent.com/96032255/172074302-7eb87a81-48fd-49f0-8e0f-66b8aa5520a8.PNG)

+## Summary
+We Choose to based our model off 9 basic columns.
+With narrowing the columns down to five main features.
+We believe those five features to be the driving factors for customer Attrition.
 #### Please Checkout the Google Presentation Link